akshatidk29/Nostalgic_Fever/README.md

-Here's a detailed `README.md` boilerplate for your KrachHack project.
-It includes sections like project description, features, installation, usage, tech stack, and contribution guidelines.
-You can modify it as needed.

-Here's a detailed `README.md` boilerplate for your KrachHack project.
-You can modify it as needed.

----

 # 🚀 KrachHack Web Project

 Welcome to our project for **KrachHack**, the flagship event by Google at IIT Mandi!
 This project is built using **React with Vite** and integrates **Firebase Authentication** (via `src/` instead of npm) for secure user management.